The motivic anabelian geometry of local heights on abelian varieties: Representations on pro-unipotent groups

-To prove the result for $\D_\dR^+$, we may perform the same reductions to reduce to the case that $U$, $Q$ and $Z$ are all linear de Rham representations of $G_K$.
-Choose by potential semistability an open normal subgroup $G_L\unlhd G_K$ such that $U$, $Q$ and $Z$ are semistable when the action is restricted to $G_L$.
+To prove exactness after applying $\D_\dR^+$, we may choose by potential semistability an open normal subgroup $G_L\unlhd G_K$ such that $U$, $Q$ and $Z$ are semistable when the action is restricted to $G_L$.
 Since $\D_{\st,L}(U)$ etc.\ are admissible filtered $(\varphi,N)$-modules and morphisms of such are strict \cite[Th\'eor\`eme 5.3.5]{fontaine3}, we thus have that is exact.
 Since all the terms are vector spaces over a characteristic zero field, the sequence remains exact after taking invariants under the finite group $G_{L|K}$, and hence the sequence on $\D_\dR^+$ is exact as desired. \end{proof} \end{lemma}

-\begin{corollary} If $U/\Q_p$ is a de Rham representation of $G_K$ on a finitely generated pro-unipotent group which is a central extension of a two semistable representations (on finitely generated pro-unipotent groups), then $U$ itself is semistable. \begin{proof} Writing $U$ as a central extension of $Q$ by $Z$, both semistable, we have from lemma \ref{lem:seqs_of_de_Rham_reps} a diagram
+\begin{corollary} If $U/\Q_p$ is a de Rham representation of $G_K$ on a finitely generated pro-unipotent group which is an extension of a two semistable representations (on finitely generated pro-unipotent groups), then $U$ itself is semistable. \begin{proof} Writing $U$ as an extension of $Q$ by $Z$, both semistable, we have from lemma \ref{lem:seqs_of_de_Rham_reps} a diagram